-1. Get creative with wrapping
+1. Get creative with your wrapping

-4. Tone down the glitter
+7. Tone down the glitter

 8. Avoid disposable cutlery if possible